-Tears of good bye, longing, rage and desperation – no other place in Germany concentrated the emotions of the german separation like the ‘Tränenpalast’ – ‘palace of tears’, the famous checkpoint for the departure and border control from the east into the west at Berlins Bahnhof Friedrichstraße.
-Here the people felt imminently how strong the impact of the German separation on their personal lives.
+Tears of good bye, longing, rage and desperation – no other place in Germany concentrated the emotions of the German separation like the ‘Tränenpalast’ – ‘palace of tears’, the famous checkpoint and border control for the departure from the East into the West at Berlin’s Bahnhof Friedrichstraße.
+Here the people directly felt the strong impact of the German separation on their personal lives.
 The ‘Tränenpalast’ only lost its function as a checkpoint after the fall of the Wall in 1989.

-Within the historical and listed building of the ‘Tränenpalast’ the State of Germany initiated the permanent exhibition called “BorderExperience.
+Within the historic listed building of the ‘Tränenpalast’ the State of Germany initiated the permanent exhibition “BorderExperience.
 Realities of German Separation”.
-With the use of many biographical examples, 570 objects and 30 media installations the exhibition portraits the daily reality in reference to separation and the inner border on 600 sqm.
+Showing many biographical examples, 570 artefacts and 30 media installations on 600 sqm the exhibition portrays German every day life in the context of borders and separation.

-COORDINATION has co-created and transformed the historical content and narrative into a spatial design and was also responsible for the implementation and realization of the permanent exhibition.
+COORDINATION translated the historical content and narrative of the exhibition into a spatial design and was responsible for the implementation and realisation of the permanent exhibition.
 The Exhibition was officially opened by the German Chancellor Angela Merkel on September 14th 2011.

-Three months after the grand opening the 100.000th visitor had been welcomed to the exhibition.
-Prof. Dr. Hans Walter Hütter, president of Stiftung Haus der Geschichte der Bundesrepublik Deutschland, is pleased about this success and especially mooved by the visitor’s personal reactions.
-“The exhibition in the ‘Tränenpalast’ positively appeals to the visitors on an emotional level.
-In this authentic and historic space we found ways to hit the right nerve with our biographical orientated and lively exhibition concept.
+Three months after the grand opening the 100.000th visitor was welcomed to the exhibition.
+Prof. Dr. Hans Walter Hütter, president of Stiftung Haus der Geschichte der Bundesrepublik Deutschland, is very pleased by the success of the exhibition and especially moved by the visitors’ personal reactions.
+“The exhibition in the ‘Tränenpalast’ particularly appeals to the visitors on an emotional level.
+In this authentic and historic space we found ways to hit the right nerve with our vivid, biographically orientated exhibition concept.”

 Open: Tue–Fri 9:00–19:00, Sa–So 10:00–18:00